Virgin-soil epidemic: Australian Aboriginal epidemics

-The European colonization of Australia led to major epidemics among Australian Aboriginies, primarily due to smallpox, influenzas, tuberculosis, measles, and potentially chickenpox.
+The European colonization of Australia led to major epidemics among Aboriginal Australians, primarily due to smallpox, influenzas, tuberculosis, measles, and potentially chickenpox.

 Other instances

 With malaria spreading in the Caribbean islands after European–African contact, the immunological resistance of African slaves to malaria in contrast to the immunologically defenseless locals might have contributed to African slave trade.

-Novel and rapid-spreading pandemics such as the Spanish flu are occasionally referred to as virgin soil pandemics.
+Novel and rapid-spreading pandemics such as the Spanish flu are occasionally referred to as virgin-soil pandemics.